 After the revolt of May '68 burst onto their black and white TV screens, the French public soon saw other, more frightening images.
 For the first time, television broadcasted scenes of children dying from hunger in remote corners of the world.

 In southern Nigeria, the province of Biafra had seceded.
-This miniscule territory was surrounded by the Nigerian army and the Biafran people were decimated by famine.
+This minuscule territory was surrounded by the Nigerian army and the Biafran people were decimated by famine.
 The French Red Cross issued an appeal for volunteers.

 Medics in Emergencies